Ellzud/foundry-cards/README_DEVELOPERS.md

      * @param {object[]} actions Action computed by the wrapper. (default result base on stack settings) */ alterLoadActionsWhileInDiscard(actions) {}

+    /**
+     * You can modify the common available actions for deck.
+Those actions are available even if no cards are selected
+     * You should directly alter the result actions if you want to add changes. (returns nothing)
+     * @param {object[]} actions Action computed by the wrapper. (default result base on stack settings) */ alterLoadBasicActionsForDeck(actions) {}
 ~~~

 When selecting a card inside the GUI, one of this method will be called.